Combinatorial Algorithm for Restricted Max-Min Fair Allocation

 for every $i = 1, \dots,\ell.$ \end{lemma}

 \begin{remark} The above condition is the only one that needs to be satisfied for the algorithm to run in polynomial time.
-Therefore, in a binary search, the algorithm can abort if the above condition is violated at some time; otherwise it will terminate in polynomial time. \end{remark}
+Therefore, in a binary search, the algorithm can abort if the above condition is violated at some time, since that violation would imply that the Configuration-LP is infeasible; otherwise it will terminate in polynomial time. \end{remark}